 Madam Kovarian from the 2011 series of Doctor Who has some kind of cybernetic device over her right eye.
 A bunch of other characters start wearing copies of it in "The Wedding of River Song."
 The Doctor notes that all the servants of The Silence wear them, and as such is horrified when he sees Amy wearing one.
 She however is not Brainwashed and Crazy and notes that it is not an eyepatch, it lets them remember the Silence.
-Which is why their servants wear them.
+Which is why both their servants, and those fighting them (like Amy's group) wear them.

 The eyepatches also act as kill-devices that electrocute their wearers to death once the Silence have no further use for them.

 Mikhail from LOST.
 The man survived many injuries (such a sonic fence-induced brain hemorrhage and being shot in the chest with a harpoon) relatively unscathed.
 It took the Word of God to convince fans that he could die.